dotnet/AspNetCore.Docs/aspnetcore/blazor/security/server/index.md

 For guidance on the use of <xref:Microsoft.AspNetCore.Components.Authorization.AuthorizeView>, see <xref:blazor/security/index#authorizeview-component>.

-## Notification about authentication state changes with a custom `AuthenticationStateProvider`
+## Notification about authentication state changes

-If the app determines that the underlying authentication state data has changed (for example, because app signs in a user, a user is signed out, or a user has changed their roles), a [custom `AuthenticationStateProvider`](#implement-a-custom-authenticationstateprovider) can optionally invoke the method <xref:Microsoft.AspNetCore.Components.Authorization.AuthenticationStateProvider.NotifyAuthenticationStateChanged%2A> on the <xref:Microsoft.AspNetCore.Components.Authorization.AuthenticationStateProvider> base class.
-This notifies consumers of the authentication state data (for example, <xref:Microsoft.AspNetCore.Components.Authorization.AuthorizeView>) to rerender using the new data.
+A [custom `AuthenticationStateProvider`](#implement-a-custom-authenticationstateprovider) can invoke <xref:Microsoft.AspNetCore.Components.Authorization.AuthenticationStateProvider.NotifyAuthenticationStateChanged%2A> on the <xref:Microsoft.AspNetCore.Components.Authorization.AuthenticationStateProvider> base class to notify consumers of the authentication state change to rerender.

-The following example is based on implementing a custom ASP by following the guidance in the [Implement a custom `AuthenticationStateProvider`](#implement-a-custom-authenticationstateprovider) section.
+The following example is based on implementing a custom <xref:Microsoft.AspNetCore.Components.Authorization.AuthenticationStateProvider> by following the guidance in the [Implement a custom `AuthenticationStateProvider`](#implement-a-custom-authenticationstateprovider) section.

-A method can be called on the custom <xref:Microsoft.AspNetCore.Components.Authorization.AuthenticationStateProvider> with an email address to sign in a user and notify consumers of the authentication state.
-Replace the `CustomAuthenticationStateProvider` with the following implementation.
+The following `CustomAuthenticationStateProvider` implementation exposes a custom method, `AuthenticateUser`, to sign in a user and notify consumers of the authentication state change.

 `CustomAuthenticationStateProvider.cs`: